BoChen-Ye/BoChen-Ye.github.io/_pages/about.md

 	I am working in AA-APS, this thesis project supervised by Kimmo Salo(NXP), Gustavo Naspolini(NXP), and Manil Dev Gomony(Bell Lab & TU/e).
 	My work as follow:
-	- Define a custom digital communication protocol between two ICs and modeling in **Simulink**.
+	- Define a custom 1-wire digital communication protocol between two ICs.
+	- Develope high-level model in **Simulink** and test the channel model with parasitic parameter.
-	- Develop and verify an IP module implementing the new communication protocol using SystemVerilog.
+	- Develop and verify an IP module implementing the new communication protocol using **SystemVerilog**.
+	- Use **Cadence Xcelium** to simulate and **Cadence SimVision** to see the wave, **Cadence Conformal Lint** to lint.
 	- Build a prototype demonstrator with FPGA(s).

 ## 2023.11 - 2024.06, Linear Capital, China(remote)